djbrieck/brieckspro/content/posts/visual-catalog-extending-embeded-pdf/index.md

 However, in practice, the embedded PDF viewers aren't always reliable.
 Mobile embedded PDF viewers are a
 patchwork: some browsers render inline, some kick out to a native app, some silently fail to load a plugin at all, and the experience differs across iOS, Android, and whatever WebView flavor a given app happens to ship.
-And for example, on iOS the embeded PDF viewers tends to show only one page of a PDF regardless of how many pages it actually has, and by default shows no way to download the PDF.
-For something as simple as quickly browsing a multipage menu or catalog, that's enough fragility and frustration that PDF shouldn't be the *only* way to view a document.
-So I had to find something else to try.
+For something as simple as quickly browsing a multipage menu or catalog, that's enough fragility and frustration that PDF can't be the *only* visual way to view a document.
+So I had to find something else.

 ## The first pass: getting the PDF to be in HTML format and how to quickly and easily do that

-Before any of this was scripted, the visual catalog format itself came from just trying something crazy.
+Before any of this was scripted, the visual catalog format itself came from just trying something.
 That was open the PDF in LibreOffice Draw and then see if I could save it as HTML.
-Yes its possible exporting a PDF document to HTML through OpenOffice/ LibreOffice's own export dialog, page by page, and using that output as-is.
+It was possible exporting a PDF document to HTML through OpenOffice/ LibreOffice's own export dialog, page by page, and using that output as-is.
 It worked, and it proved the format was worth having — but it was a manual, click-through-the-wizard process every time, with no control over the output folder name, no way to inject a shared stylesheet, and no way to customize page titles beyond whatever the wizard defaulted to.
-Fine for a one-off, not something you'd want to repeat for every document and have to do many repetitive edits every time.
+Fine for a one-off, not something you'd want to repeat.

 ## The idea: keep PDF, add a visual image based plain HTML option alongside it